 Jacque Coe is a communications and PR strategist with over 25 years of experience in media and public relations.
 She is nationally accredited in public relations (APR) by the Public Relations Society of America (PRSA), and led the 2014 national campaign to celebrate the 50th anniversary of the APR.
 She serves PRSA National on the Accreditation Marketing Committee to encourage more professionals to achieve their accreditation, and served as Chair of the 2018 PRSA North Pacific District Conference in Seattle.
-Jacque is the 2019 President of the Puget Sound chapter of PRSA, and continues to serve on the board in 2020 as Past President.
+In 2019, Jacque served as President of the Puget Sound chapter of PRSA, and continues to serve on the board in 2020 as Past President.

 A seasoned storyteller, Jacque’s first career was as an award-winning journalist in Northwest newsrooms, most recently at KING-TV in Seattle where she was planning editor for KING’s daily news, special reports, special projects, and breaking news coverage.
 Prior to joining KING 5, Jacque was a news director, anchor, reporter and assignment editor for various stations in Oregon, Idaho, North Dakota and Spokane; winning awards for writing and news coverage.
 As the former Vice-President of the Idaho Press Club, she helped develop an award for journalists for ethical decision-making—one of the first of its kind in the nation.
 Jacque is an alumni of Eastern Washington University, holding a BA in Communications-Radio/TV News.
 Jacque is a consistent volunteer for YMCA, Seattle King County Health Clinic, Sea Scouts, Social Venture Partners, and other non-profits benefiting children and young professionals.